Declaring an Undergraduate Major

 Changing a Major/Program of Study

-An undergraduate student matriculated in a certificate/degree program (with a declared major/program) may choose to enroll in a different undergraduate major/program, after consulting with his or her career and academic coach.
+An undergraduate student matriculated in a certificate/degree program (with a declared major/program) may choose to enroll in a different undergraduate major/program, after consulting with his or her career and academic advisor.
 The student then completes the appropriate form and is responsible for meeting all admission requirements for the intended major/program.

 Previous transfer credit awards are subject to change as a result of a major/program change.
 Students on financial aid or an international student visa are responsible for understanding the impact that results from a major change.

 Bachelor’s degree students may add up to two minors to their programs of study.

 An undergraduate minor requires a minimum of 15 but no more than 18 credit hours of undergraduate-level coursework, as specified by the individual minor program.
 A student may choose from among the undergraduate minor programs offered by the College of Professional Studies.
 The completed undergraduate minor appears on the student’s official record.